sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iceauth</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Display the authorization information used in connecting with ICE
+Short desc    : Display the authorization information used in connecting with ICE
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : The iceauth program is used to edit and display the authorization
+Descript     : The iceauth program is used to edit and display the authorization
              : information used in connecting with ICE.
 It operates very much
              : like the xauth program for X11 connection authentication records.
 ```